1994 Pacific hurricane season

 The 1994 Pacific hurricane season was the final season of the eastern north Pacific's consecutive active hurricane seasons that started in 1982.
 The season officially started on May 15, 1994, in the eastern Pacific, and on June 1, 1994, in the central Pacific, and lasted until November 30, 1994.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
 The first tropical cyclone formed on June 18, while the last system dissipated on October 26.
 This season, twenty-two tropical cyclones formed in the north Pacific Ocean east of the dateline, with all but two becoming tropical storms or hurricanes.
 A total of 10 hurricanes occurred, including five major hurricanes.
-The above average activity in 1994 was attributed to the ongoing 1990–95 El Niño at the time.
+The above average activity in 1994 was attributed to the formation of the Spring to late Summer–early Fall 1994 El Niño.